|

 raises taxes and allocates a block grant to the Scottish Government

 under the Barnett Formula.
-UNISON Scotland would favour a move to
+UNISON Scotland would favour a move

-UK tax regime.
+the current UK tax regime.

 Equal Opportunities